1. About amitriptyline for pain and migraine

 - what medicines have worked or not worked for you in the past

 You can drink alcohol while taking amitriptyline but it may make you feel sleepy.
-It might be best to stop drinking alcohol until you see how the medicine makes you feel.
+It's usually best to stop drinking alcohol until you see how the medicine makes you feel.

 Is there any food or drink I need to avoid?

-Some people have sex-related problems while they take amitriptyline.
-They include:
+Some people have sex-related problems while taking amitriptyline.
+These can include:

 - men having problems with getting an erection and problems with ejaculating